 Replacing single with double glazed windows will bring an immediate saving, but it might not be that significant if you only replace one or two windows.

 Windows may also display a U-value which measures how quickly heat can be transmitted through a material.
-The lower the U-value, the better it is at keeping heat in and the cold out.
+The lower the U-value, the better it is at keeping the heat in and the cold out.

 The U-value rating is still used and can often be found in widow manufacturer's catalogues, but many are turning to the more reliable and useful BFRC standard.